spatie/laravel-mailcoach-docs-old/docs/working-with-lists/subscribing-to-a-list.md

 $email = $subscribers->first()->email;
 ```

 Calling `subscribers` on an email list will only return subscribers that have a subscription with a `subscribed` status.
-Subscribers that have unsubscribed or are still pending (when using [double opt in](https://docs.spatie.be/laravel-mailcoach/v1/working-with-lists/using-double-opt-in/)) will not be returned.
+Subscribers that have unsubscribed or are still unconfirmed (when using [double opt in](https://docs.spatie.be/laravel-mailcoach/v1/working-with-lists/using-double-opt-in/)) will not be returned.

-To return all subscribers, including all pending and unsubscribed ones, use `allSubscribers`.
+To return all subscribers, including all unconfirmed and unsubscribed ones, use `allSubscribers`.

 ```php
 $allSubscribers = $emailList->allSubscribers;